ian-dqn/backend/README.md

 # backend
-node/express rest api for mongodb server
+node/express rest api for mongodb server to create users and products